Skip to main content

 No. Amazon DocumentDB snapshots can only be used inside of the service.

-Amazon DocumentDB automatically divides your storage volume into 10 GB segments spread across many disks.
-Each 10 GB chunk of your storage volume is replicated six ways, across three Availability Zones (AZs).
+Amazon DocumentDB automatically divides your storage volume into 10 GiB segments spread across many disks.
+We make your data durable across three Availability Zones (AZs) and you only pay for one copy.
 Amazon DocumentDB is designed to transparently handle the loss of up to two copies of data without affecting write availability and up to three copies without affecting read availability.
-Amazon DocumentDB’s storage volume is also self-healing.
+Amazon DocumentDB storage volume is also self-healing.
 Data blocks and disks are continuously scanned for errors and repaired automatically.

-Amazon DocumentDB supports read replicas , which share the same underlying storage volume as the primary instance.
+Amazon DocumentDB supports read replicas, which share the same underlying storage volume as the primary instance.
 Updates made by the primary instance are visible to all Amazon DocumentDB replicas.
+You can configure up to 15 read replicas.
+Replication is asynchronous and typically completes in milliseconds, with low impact on the performance of the primary instance.
+To learn more, see Amazon DocumentDB High availability and replication.

-Yes, you can replicate your data across regions using the Global Cluster feature .
+Yes, you can replicate your data across Regions using the Global Clusters feature.
 Global Clusters span across multiple AWS Regions.
-Global clusters replicate your data to clusters in up to five Regions with little to no impact on performance.
-Global clusters provide faster recovery from Region-wide outages and enable low-latency global reads.
-To learn more see our blog post .
+Global Clusters replicate your data to clusters in up to five Regions with little to no impact on performance.
+Global Clusters provide faster recovery from Region-wide outages and enable low-latency global reads.
+To learn more see the Global Clusters feature page and blog post.

 Yes.
 You can assign a promotion priority tier to each instance on your cluster.
 If the primary instance fails, Amazon DocumentDB will promote the replica with the highest priority to primary.
 If there are inconsistencies between two or more replicas in the same priority tier, then Amazon DocumentDB will promote the replica that is the same size as the primary instance.